3mdeb/news-and-ideas/blog/content/post/2020-12-14-trenchboot_attestation.md

 To proof the following concept we used the ASRock 4x4 Box R1000V with physical TPM as the attester and the PC with TPM simulator as the verifier.
-The attester is waiting for the attestation request from the verifier.
 The following logs and videos show the attestation process.

 **Attester**